 If APNs informs us that any of the push tokens we were attempting to send a message to are invalid, we remove those tokens from the user profiles they were associated with.

-Braze provides a log of push notification errors within the message activity log.
+The Message Activity Log gives you the opportunity to see any messages (especially error messages) associated with your campaigns and sends, including push notification errors.
 This error log provides a variety of warnings which can be very helpful for identifying why your campaigns aren’t working as expected.
 Clicking on an error message will redirect you to relevant documentation to help you troubleshoot a particular incident.